pivotal-cf/docs-event-alerts/installing.html.md

 1. Download the plugin binary from Pivotal Network.

-1. To install the plugin, run the command `cf install-plugin PATH-TO-BINARY`.
+1. Run the command `cf install-plugin PATH-TO-BINARY`.

 ###<a id='uninstalling'></a> Uninstall the Plugin